scottpdawson/scottpdawson/posts/running/finger-lakes-50k.md

   - featured
 ---

 The night before this race, I tallied the miles I ran since signing up on January 1.
 I trained 918 miles over 6 months for THIS RACE.
-[No pressure](https://twitter.com/scottpdawson/status/485194644339560450).
 I put a lot of pressure on myself, and in various venues, told people that I hoped to win (_really, Scott?_), or at least place in the top 10.
 In my head, though, my true baseline hopes were simple: finish strong and don't let the wheels fall off.

 ## Race Prep